Learn about Microsoft 365 Endpoint data loss prevention

-Endpoint data loss prevention (Endpoint DLP) extends the activity monitoring and protection capabilities of DLP to sensitive items that are on Windows 10 devices.
+Endpoint data loss prevention (Endpoint DLP) extends the activity monitoring and protection capabilities of DLP to sensitive items that are physically stored on Windows 10 devices.
 Once devices are onboarded into the Microsoft 365 compliance solutions, the information about what users are doing with sensitive items is made visible in activity explorer and you can enforce protective actions on those items via DLP policies.

 Endpoint activities you can monitor and take action on

 Microsoft Endpoint DLP enables you to audit and manage the following types of activities users take on sensitive items that are physically stored Windows 10 devices.

 |upload to cloud service, or access by unallowed browsers||Detects when a user attempts to upload an item to a restricted service domain or access an item through a browser.
 If they are using a browser that is listed in DLP as an being an unallowed browser, the upload activity will be blocked and the user is redirected to use Edge Chromium.
 Edge Chromium will then either allow or block the upload or access based on the DLP policy configuration||auditable and restrictable|

 |copy to other app||Detects when a user attempts to copy information from a protected item and then paste it into another app, process or item.
 Copying and pasting information within the same app, process, or item is not detected by this activity.||auditable and restrictable|

 |copy to USB removable media||Detects when a user attempts to copy an item or information to removable media or USB device.||auditable and restrictable|